-I nodded and wiped my eyes and whispered a wish that she had not done it, but she just stiffened and told me I needed to eat.
+I nodded and wiped my eyes and whispered my wish that she had not done it, but she just stiffened and told me I needed to eat.
 We ate pasta and drank apple juice.
-Our conversation was just an exchange of words.
+Our conversation was a shallow exchange of words.
 The cottage was rented for the next three months, through to the new year.
-The village was small, but had too many cafés—she had not tried them but they looked nice—as well as a stationers and two bookshops, both frightfully overpriced, but one had cheap paperbacks out front, or just inside the door and to the right if it was raining, but she could pick books up from the house in London, no, she would go on her own.
-The room upstairs, past the second cohort of white planks, was an attic space full of the owner’s possessions, and heaven only knew why it was not locked.
+The village was small, but had too many cafés—she had not tried them but they looked pleasant enough—as well as a stationer’s and two bookshops, both terribly overpriced, and one had cheap paperbacks out front, but she could pick books up from the house in London, no, she would go on her own.
+The room upstairs, past the second palisade of white planks, was an attic space full of the owner’s possessions, and heaven only knew why it was not locked.
 There was no television, but we could get one, but why would we?
 So probably not, no, surely better without.
 There was plenty of food in the refrigerator.
 Pasta.
 Juice.
 Plates.
 Cutlery.
 Pills.

 Saturday was Claude Monet: “San Giorgio Maggiore at Dusk”.
 He painted the view, despite his initial reticence, across the Venetian waters to the island, and the church which stands upon it.
 The church is an absence, lit from behind by the setting sun, a gap in the oranges and blues.
 No, not exactly that, because Monet was not using any black paint: the shadows are just the darkened colours of twilight.
 The church is a deadening, a stopped conversation, as if one had shouted into a cave and heard no echo.